Diversity and Equity

 5.11 ANIBT ensures to the best of capability that ANIBT's publications and official documents use inclusive and non-discriminatory language.

-6.1 All members of ANIBT must not engage in discrimination, harassment or victimisation.
+6.1 All members of ANIBT must not engage in discrimination, harassment or victimization.

-6.2 All staff members with supervisory roles are responsible for exercising their leadership and authority and to do their best in providing inclusive learning and work environment free from discrimination, harassment and victimisation.
+6.2 All staff members with supervisory roles are responsible for exercising their leadership and authority and to do their best in providing inclusive learning and work environment free from discrimination, harassment and victimization.

 6.3 The Institute’s Management will ensure that all courses approved for initial and continuing accreditation accord with the principles for inclusive curricula.

-6.4 The Institute’s Management is responsible for raising awareness and implementing preventative and educative strategies and programs to eliminate all forms of discrimination, harassment and victimisation amongst members of ANIBT
+6.4 The Institute’s Management is responsible for raising awareness and implementing preventative and educative strategies and programs to eliminate all forms of discrimination, harassment and victimization among members of ANIBT